rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/socket.rst

    .. index:: single: I/O control; buffering

    Return a :dfn:`file object` associated with the socket.
 (File objects are described in :ref:`bltin-file-objects`.)
-The file object references a :c:func:`dup`\ ped version of the socket file descriptor, so the file object and socket object may be closed or garbage-collected independently.
+The file object does not close the socket explicitly when its :meth:`close` method is called, but only removes its reference to the socket object, so that the socket will be closed if it is not referenced from anywhere else.

    The socket must be in blocking mode (it can not have a timeout).
 The optional *mode* and *bufsize* arguments are interpreted the same way as by the built-in :func:`file` function.